Fourth UK television service: Proposals

-Aftermath
+Result

-On 1 January 1981, the Channel Four Television Company was established to providing the service – for England, Scotland and Northern Ireland – led by Edmund Dell appointed as chairman and Jeremy Isaacs also became its chief executive, as well as the Welsh language channel S4C will be although it will broadcast some English programmes during off-peak hours.
-From 2 August 1982, the trade test transmissions commenced, mainly consisting of the IBA's ETP-1 broadcasts between 9.00am and 8.00pm every day.
+On 1 January 1981, the Channel Four Television Company was established to provide service for England, Scotland and Northern Ireland, led by Edmund Dell as chairman and Jeremy Isaacs as chief executive, and the Welsh language channel S4C was established to provide service for Wales (although it broadcast some English programmes during off-peak hours).
+On 2 August 1982, the trade test transmissions commenced, mainly consisting of the IBA's ETP-1 broadcasts, between 9.00am and 8.00pm every day.

+(Note: The ETP-1 testcard was broadcast for the final time on 31 December 1992, after which Channel 4 either showed a holding slide or 4-Tel on View during closedown periods as the network gradually increased its overnight programmes, until reaching 24 hour broadcasting.)

-The two resultant services began in November 1982.
-It could be said that this was the long-awaited "ITV2" in all but name as it was operated and regulated by the Independent Broadcasting Authority.
-It was funded by ITV and then had a substantial amount of content produced by the major companies until 31 December 1992:
+The two services began in November 1982.
+It was funded by ITV and then had a substantial amount of content produced by the regional companies until 31 December 1992.
+The ITV companies initially operating on Channel 4 were: